 - Michelle Obama: Grace, intelligence, and taking the high road.

-- My Muffin: Resilient earth goddess.
+- My Best Friend Lyndsey: Resilient earth goddess.

 - Mitra: Unconditional, sloppy love.

 Today I decided I need a second list.
 One not about channeling power or confidence, but for culling calm.
 Here are my first three:

 - Anne Shirley: “…Tomorrow is a brand new day with no mistakes in it yet.”
 This Year has allowed me to fall deeply in love with magic again, and Anne has it in spades.
 Her faith in poetry and romance allows me to put aside the practical and pessimistic parts of myself that have been honed from logic and disappointment.

 - Carrie Newcomer: “I thought I’d live a louder life.
 I’d learn a lot and get it right… But silence called me deeper still.
 Like nothing else I know ever will.”
 That’s from her song, I Meant To Do My Work Today.
 Lyndsey introduced me to Carrie years ago.
 Now, when most stressed, I put my “Carrie favs” playlist on to remind me of what “I Believe” to be true about the world.
 She reminds me that many people believe in protecting each other, the earth, and life.

 - Iris Higgins: Iris is the owner of The Goldilocks Movement — an online retreat center for women I was a part of and highly recommend.
 Our hypnotherapy work blows my mind.
 From Iris I know: I have the guides I need inside me, if I stay open to hear them.